Overview

 Typically, when a scammer drains a victim’s wallet, they will take all assets — including NFTs, ERC-20 tokens and Ether (ETH) – beginning with the most valuable ones.

-Although the crypto bear market caused the value of stolen NFTs in June and July 2022 to slump, the number of NFTs stolen reached a new record in July, standing at over 4,600.
+Although the crypto bear market caused the value of stolen NFTs to slump, the number of NFTs stolen reached a new record in July, standing at over 4,600.

 These trends emphasize that scams continue to be a growing problem despite market conditions.
 Prominent collections such as Bored Apes, Mutant Apes, Azuki, Otherside and CloneX constitute the bulk of value lost to scams.
-Together, these five collections constitute over two-thirds of the stolen NFT value since July 2021.
+Together, these five collections constitute over two-thirds of the stolen NFT.

 However, scams of lower-priced NFTs are more likely to go unreported.
 As hype around the metaverse and virtual real estate continues, prominent virtual land NFT collections such as NFT Worlds and The Sandbox’s LANDs are being increasingly targeted.